eniewold/homey-marstek-connector/README.md

 - Sometimes UDP communication stops after a while (without any exception, warning).
 - Not all transmitted UDP packages are being answered by the battery (it is silently ignoring them).
 - Does not seem to work well in conjuction with CT002 or CT003, battery seems to stop communicating.
+- Cloud data does not take back-up power port correctly into account.